Updated 12/05/2021

 1. Make conscious decisions

-So many women find themselves mindlessly picking at those bowls of candy, shocked to look down and see ten tiny wrappers littering their desk.
+Mindfulness makes a difference – especially when it comes to eating.
+So many women find themselves picking at the bowls of candy, shocked to look down and see ten tiny wrappers littering their desk; or loading up their plate at a buffet with things they don’t even really like.
 Giving careful attention to the choices you are making can go a long way towards keeping you on track.

 When you’re at a social event, position yourself as far away from the food as you can.
 Before you fill your plate or pour a drink, ask yourself if you really want it – and why.
 Hunger is really the only good reason to eat, but if you choose to indulge, start with just a bite or two.
 Check in to see if you want more, or if just a taste satisfied your desire.

 Eat slowly and savor every mouthful.
 This will not only help you recognize when you are full, but it’s so much better for your digestion!
-Another little trick I suggest is to use a smaller plate.
-You’ll consider every choice more carefully when you have limited space to fill.
+You can also use a smaller plate; You’ll consider every choice more carefully when you have limited space to fill.

 And remember – holidays are only one day each!
 So if you find yourself overindulging because it’s Thanksgiving, start fresh the next day.
 Don’t use the season as an excuse to “splurge” every day; it’s only a treat if it doesn’t happen very often!